-WASHINGTON – Today, the Environmental Protection Agency (EPA) announced the sixth annual list of the top 25 U.S. metropolitan areas with the most Energy Star certified buildings.
-The cities on this list demonstrate the economic and environmental benefits achieved by facility owners and managers when they apply a proven approach to energy efficiency to their buildings.
+WASHINGTON – First of all, the Environmental Protection Agency (EPA) announced the sixth annual list of the top 25 U.S. metropolitan areas.
+In addition, they are the top most Energy Star certified buildings.
+The cities on this list demonstrate the economic and environmental benefits.
+All achieved by facility owners and managers.
+Most importantly when they apply a proven approach to energy efficiency to their buildings.

-Energy use in commercial buildings accounts for 17 percent of U.S. greenhouse gas emissions at a cost of more than $100 billion per year.
-Energy Star certified office buildings cost $0.50 less per square foot to operate than average office buildings, and use nearly two times less energy per square foot than average office buildings.
+Energy use in commercial buildings accounts for 17 percent of U.S. greenhouse gas emissions.
+As a result and at a cost of more than $100 billion per year.
+Energy Star certified office buildings cost $0.50 less per square foot to operate than average office buildings.
+Most noteworthy, that’s nearly two times less energy per square foot than average office buildings.

 The data also show that more than 23,000 buildings across America earned EPA’s Energy Star certification by the end of 2013.
 These buildings saved more than $3.1 billion on utility bills and prevented greenhouse gas emissions equal to the annual electricity use from 2.2 million homes.